English (ENGL)

 Prerequisites: LING A101 with a minimum grade of C or LING A201 with a minimum grade of C.

-ENGL A476 History of English Language 3 Credits
+ENGL A467 The History and Future of Global English 3 Credits

-Investigates origins, development, and variation of the English language from linguistic, social, literary, and technological perspectives.
+Investigates the historical development of the English language from linguistic, social, literary, and technological perspectives, including the effects of cross-linguistic processes and histories of language contact.
 Relates history and variation in English to local and global contexts.

-Registration Restrictions: Completion of GER Tier 1 (basic college-level skills) courses and junior or senior standing.
+Registration Restrictions: Junior or Senior standing and Completion of GER Tier 1 (basic college-level skills)

-Prerequisites: (WRTG A211 with a minimum grade of C or WRTG A212 with a minimum grade of C or WRTG A213 with a minimum grade of C or WRTG A214 with a minimum grade of C) and (HIST A101 with a minimum grade of C or HIST A102 with a minimum grade of C).
+Prerequisites: (HIST A101 with a minimum grade of C or HIST A102 with a minimum grade of C) and (WRTG A211 with a minimum grade of C or WRTG A212 with a minimum grade of C or WRTG A213 with a minimum grade of C or WRTG A214 with a minimum grade of C or WRTG A2W with a minimum grade of C).

 Attributes: UAA Integrative Capstone GER.